River des Peres Greenway

 You can play on the playgrounds and sports fields in Carondelet Park, Joseph R. Leisure Park, and River Des Peres Park.
 You can also play on the playgrounds, disc golf course or dog park in Willmore Park.
 You can access Willmore Park by crossing River Des Peres at Gravois Avenue and heading West on Hampton Avenue.
 Hampton Avenue has a dedicated bike lane.

 The paved trail in the River des Peres Greenway stretches from Francis R. Slay Park to Carondelet and Lemay Parks.
-Construction on an extension that will link this greenway trail to the Mississippi River Greenway trail near River City Casino is on hold while our partners at Metropolitan Sewer District complete some projects in the area.
-The extension to Lemay Park is complete.
+Thanks to the new bridge over River des Peres (just east of Highway 55) the greenway also connects to the Gravois Greenway.
+Construction on an extension that will link this greenway to the Mississippi River Greenway trail near River City Casino is on hold while we wait for permission from the railroad to build beneath the railroad trestle.

 The trail is mostly flat and sunny.
 The section between Lansdowne and Gravois avenues was rebuilt in 2013, offering a smooth ride and gentle sloping grades.
 It has a bit less traffic then the nearby Grant’s Trail, making it a great place for a slow-paced family ride.
 There are restrooms as well as a couple of playgrounds along the way.
 There is also a bicycle education area directly off the trail to help teach kiddos the rules of the road.